KendrickU/swaProject/Assurance_Cases_Certbot.md

 ## Certbot prevents the unauthorized revocation of certificates

+Our second claim, Certbot prevents the unauthorized revocation of certificates, is important as it brings attention to the detrimental effects of what could happen if a user is given unauthorized access to revoking certificates.
+This may include malicious users having the ability to revoke valid certificates and malicious users who refuse to revoke invalid certificates in order to try to trick the system into believing that these certificates are valid.
+Preventing the authority to revoke certificates becomes very important as the system's architecture is strengthened.

 !["Diagram 2"](https://www.lucidchart.com/publicSegments/view/cd5b6e10-743f-49c2-9a7f-f82f65ef04b1/image.png)

 * Top Claim C1 postulates that Certbot's certificate storage features prevent the unauthorized revocation of certificates.
 Certificates are stored